 Based on these metrics, we can now go about setting up a budget for our Amazon Sponsored Ad Campaign.

-Using Following Steps Set Your Amazon PPC Budget
+Using the Following Steps Set Your Amazon PPC Budget

 Step 1: Identify Your Ideal ACoS